 - rent/mortgage and council tax details

-- details of all bank/building society statements and saving accounts
+- details of all bank/building society statements, savings accounts, PEPs, ISAs

 - trust funds, bonds and any other income

-Any recent receipts you may have would also be useful to have such as:
+Any recent receipts you may have for the following would also be useful:

 - fuel bills

-- invoices for privately arranged care purchased directly by you
+- invoices for privately arranged care bought directly by you

-- essential purchases to enable care to be provided in your own home.
+- essential purchases for care to be provided in your own home

-When completing the financial assessment the total amounts of your income, capital and savings will be added together.
-Certain expenses such as housing costs for a mortgage or rent payments and council tax as well as appropriate disability related expenses will be included if you are living at home.
+When you complete the financial assessment we’ll add together the total amount of your income, capital and savings.
+We will include certain expenses such as housing costs for a mortgage or rent payments and council tax as well as appropriate disability-related expenses if you live at home.

-We will also deduct an allowance that represents the minimum income that you are expected to keep for your own personal expenses.
-If you are living at home and have an assessment for a non-residential care service the allowance is called the ‘minimum income guarantee’ and if you are in residential care the allowance is called the personal expense allowance.
+In line with Government guidance, we will also deduct an allowance that represents the minimum income that you are expected to keep for your own personal expenses.
+If you live at home and have an assessment for a non-residential care service, the allowance is called the minimum income guarantee.
+If you are in residential care, the allowance is called the personal expense allowance.